Performance at Pomona: A Photo Gallery

 Closing the program, James Turrell recreated his 1971 performance Burning Bridges, a visual spectacle which used road flares to give Big Bridges the appearance of being lit on fire.
 (The original unannounced performance led a concerned witness to call the fire department).
 As the crowd watched from Marston Quad, the flares, hidden behind Big Bridges' columns, enveloped the building's facade in a brilliant orange glow.

-Please view photos from the event below, or visit the videos linked above, to experience the works.
 For more information on the Pacific Standard Time Performance and Public Art Festival, visit pacificstandardtimefestival.org.